jlparkI/AntPack/README.md

 ```

 Starting with version 0.2.7, AntPack is distributed as a wheel precompiled
 for some platforms and CPython versions, so installation should be very straightforward.
-If your
-platform or Python version is unsupported, pip will install the sdist and
+If your platform or Python version is not available as a wheel, pip will install the sdist and
 try to use whichever C++ compiler you have installed to compile.
 This should
 still be quite straightforward, but if you encounter any issues, please
 report them on the github issues page.